kyma-project/website/content/blog-posts/2019-10-03-release-notes-1.6/index.md

 * [Set Minio to the AWS S3 Gateway mode](https://kyma-project.io/docs/master/components/asset-store#tutorials-set-minio-to-the-aws-s-3-gateway-mode)
 * [Set Minio to the Alibaba OSS Gateway mode](https://kyma-project.io/docs/master/components/asset-store#tutorials-set-minio-to-the-alibaba-oss-gateway-mode)

-Additionally, the automated pipeline makes sure the cooperation between Asset Store and Azure Blob remains stable with each change introduced in the component.
-This means we regularly test the Azure Blob and Google Cloud Storage solutions.
+Additionally, the automated pipeline makes sure the cooperation between Asset Store and Azure Blob remains stable after each change introduced to the component.
+This means we now regularly test the Azure Blob and Google Cloud Storage solutions.

 ### Metrics for Asset Store and Headless CMS

-We have invested a lot of time and effort to expose metrics defined for controllers and services.
+We invested a lot of time and effort to expose metrics defined for controllers and services.
 You can now use the [Asset Store](https://kyma-project.io/docs/master/components/asset-store/#metrics-metrics) and [Headless CMS](https://kyma-project.io/docs/master/components/headless-cms/#metrics-metrics) metrics to [define dashboards](https://kyma-project.io/docs/master/components/monitoring/#tutorials-create-a-grafana-dashboard) and [configure alerting rules](https://kyma-project.io/docs/master/components/monitoring/#tutorials-define-alerting-rules).

-You can also have a look at our pre-configured Grafana dashboards.
+You can also start exploring metrics right away, using our pre-configured Grafana dashboards.

 ![Grafana dashboard](./grafana-dashboard.png)